June 22, 2003

-In my garage sits an engine-less '02 300MXC, ridden for barely 6 months,
+In my garage sits an engine-less '02 300MXC, ridden for barely 6

-threadlock that brought about the Steve Crews last second pass at
+to threadlock that brought about the Steve Crews last second pass at

-Marshfield also appears to have caused the premature end of my day at
+Marshfield also appears to have caused the premature end of my day

-a simple 10-cent part, backed its way out of the shift
+swear.
+A bolt, a simple 10-cent part, backed its way out of the shift

 drum and left me stuck in second gear.
 I should understand and

 accept these things, for I own a KTM, with its quirks and oddities

 less, for those who bleed orange.